SuyogAM1116/educhain_project/README.md

 ## Configuration (Critical)

-Because Hyperledger Fabric relies on cryptographic identity files specific to your machine, you must configure the backend to connect to your local network.
+While the deployment script handles the network and keys, you must ensure the application code points to the correct wallet location on your machine.

 ### Step 1: Connection Profile